The Story Line / Plot Summary

 The plot is quite simple but has its own powerful message to convey – if you want something badly enough and have patience to wait and work for it then you’re bound to get it.

 It also shows the real rueful situations of old Indian village families; how they have to struggle every day for their living, how they find happiness in even tiny little things and celebrate it in grandeur, their simple and innocent wishes, the critical surroundings.

-The emotions of Sibia which are portrayed quite beautifully are bound to tug at your heart with its pureness.
-Overall, ‘The Blue Bead’ a beautiful story which will imprint on you with its simplicity.
+The emotions of Sibia which are portrayed quite beautifully are bound to touch your heart with its pureness.
+Overall, ‘The Blue Bead’ is a beautiful story which will imprint on you with its simplicity.

 Take the Quiz

 There may be single / multiple correct answers.
 Choose all correct answers to score full marks.
 Taking the test requires reading the original text.